ts-graphviz/ts-graphviz.github.io/docs/ts-graphviz/11-advanced-topics/01-design-principles.md

 1. **Multi-Paradigm Support**

-    The library accommodates various programming paradigms, including Object-Oriented Programming, Declarative Programming, and Functional Programming.
+    The library accommodates various programming paradigms, including Object-Oriented Programming and Declarative Programming.
 Users can choose the style that best suits their needs, making the library versatile and adaptable.